shanemcg88/docker_complex/README.md

 Tutorial on building a Multi-Container Application with Docker.

-May have to run these commands in terminal for to build docker containers:
+May have to run these commands in terminal to build docker containers:

 export DOCKER_BUILDKIT=0
 export COMPOSE_DOCKER_CLI_BUILD=0